Guest Post by Jess Macdonald

 The Other Side

-It wasn’t until I read Catherine Gray’s “The Unexpected Joy of Being Sober”, lent to me by a friend, that I realised I had a choice.
+It wasn’t until I read Catherine Gray’s “The Unexpected Joy of Being Sober”, lent to me by a friend, that I realized I had a choice.

 At first, I tried to drink in moderation.
 “Sure, I’ll come to that birthday dinner, but I’ll only have two glasses of wine then switch to water.”